pashmaklang/pashmak/README.md

 jack
 ```

-that prints names one by one
+the above code prints names one by one

 ### arraypush
-you can add a item to array:
+you can add new item to a array:

 ```bash
 set $myarray; mem ['red' , 'green' , 'blue']; copy $myarray;